scaarup/aula/README.md

 ### Known issues

 - The config flow does not currently support a reconfiguration.
 Meaning when your password expires, the integration must be deleted and added again, in order to update the password.
-- "Ugeplaner" currently only works from source "Min Uddannelse".